 In the TV series of Record of Lodoss War, Spark becomes highly commited to his mission to save Neese, as he's the leader of the group.
 It's even made fun of by Leaf and Raina, who put quite an effort into getting them together.
 In the end it seems he only manages to rescue her with The Power of Love, but once she is freed from the dark magic and awakens in his arms, she just hugs him in thank and there's never any indication that Spark wasn't just trying to protect a good friend.

 Orson and Shiris are very close, and Orson ultimately goes out like a champ to save her.
-But their relationship isn't truly romantic, just very intimate, in the technical sense.
+But their relationship isn't necessarily romantic, just very intimate, in the technical sense.

 Rune Soldier, which is based on a work by the same author as Record of Lodoss War, does it again with Louie and Melissa.
 At first Melissa is devestated by being ordered by her god to support unlikely hero Louie as a "Valliant Champion", as he is the complete opposite of what she always hoped for.
 Over the course of the show, she helps Louie to overcome some of his worst traits and comes to appreciate his genuinely good nature and desire to help people in need.
 Over time, she stops being constantly embarrased by having him as her valliant champion and even stands up to others to defend him against being called a useless idiot.
 While there are certainly some scenes with heavy romantic overtones between them, they never show any actual romantic interest for each other, and it's heavily implied that Ila is actually Louies girlfriend and has been so for quite some time before he met Melissa.

 Despite several characters making jokes and comments about it, Setsuna and Marina of Gundam 00 genuinely seem to not have any romantic interest in each other.
 Their connection comes more from the fact that they are from neighboring countries and are both searching (in very different ways) for answers to the same questions.
 When outright asked if they were dating, they both deadpanned "We are not a couple" in unison, without any of the embarrassment or blushing this kind of situation usually entails.
-If anything, their relationship is more akin to that between a mother and child.
+If anything, their relationship is more akin to that between a mother and child - and it's not helped by how Marina looks scaringly like a younge version of Setsuna's Missing Mom.

 This is Riff and Cain's relationship in Godchild.
 Cain has a number of Love Interests over the course of the series — and they all have a noticeable impact on him — but Riff is the person with whom all his trust and strongest feelings lie.
 And Cain is the only significant person in Riff's entire life.It's played around with quite a bit towards series end, though arguably The Grand Finale managed to play the trope straight once more.